MChoc/Sensorthon/Workshop/3. Hardware Basics/3.2 Base Example/README.md

 ***

-1. Grab the Edukit device and make sure the top and bottom parts are secured to each other (the 4 screws should be fastened to the device)
+1. Grab the Edukit device and make sure the top and bottom parts are secured to each other (the 4 screws should be fastened to the device).
+Note that the screw lengths on the top are different from the bottom screwes, so make sure to keep track of where each screw originally was placed.

 ![Edukit-Bottom-Housing-Secured](Sealed_Edukit.jpg)

 2. Grab the grove connector cable and connect the connector's female port into PORT B of the Edukit device.
-Port B is the top left port when looking at the Edukit device from top down (with the three circular buttons facing you).
+Port B is the black port on top left when looking at the Edukit device from top down (with the three circular buttons facing you).
 This port is also labelled with a "Port B" label.
 A correct connection can be shown as the black cable being the left most cable.

 ![Edukit-PortB-Grove-Connected](Edukit_Grove_connector.jpg)